 Simons is one of the country’s largest foundations devoted entirely to science and math research.
-Its three main programs are Mathematics and Physical Sciences, Life Sciences, and its Autism Research Initiative.
+Its three main programs support mathematics and physical sciences, life sciences, and autism research.

 Sloan's flagship program is the Sloan Research Fellowships, but the foundation is open to LOIs in a number of its other programs.

 This massive, quirky foundation gives large sums toward basic science research and is devoted to discoveries related to the “[b]ig questions of human purpose and reality.”

 Thrasher's science research funding goes to investigators studying pediatric illnesses, among other topics.
 Scientists around the world are eligible.

 Welch only supports educational institutions that work on chemistry in Texas.
 It provides research and departmental grants, endowed chairs, scholarships and educational programs for high school students.

 Whitehall supports researchers working in the life sciences, with a focus on neurobiology.